 Reading Effectively

-Reading is at the heart of all academic study, much of what you will learn in your time at UCSD will be as a result of your own independent research.
+Reading is at the heart of all academic study, much of what you will learn in your time at University Centre South Devon will be as a result of your own independent research.
 Reading books, journals and websites on your topic, making notes

 and using what you have learnt as evidence to support your arguments in seminars, presentations and written assessments.
 It is an important part of your studies, so it is worth learning how to do it well.
 Learning how to